jm-boley/secure-live-usb/README.md

     └── package-lists/         # Core package selections
 ```

 The `build/` directory serves as the main live-build working directory, containing all configuration and automation scripts needed to create the live image.
-While build artifacts themselves are excluded from version control, the directory structure and configuration files are tracked because they define how the system is constructed.
+Note that `build/` directory contents are excluded from version control as they are automatically generated from the `overlay-\*/` directory contents and live-build configuration step.
+Both `overlay-config` and `overlay-includes.chroot`, however, *are* tracked as they provide the customizations to be grafted into the base Debian image.

-This directory follows live-build's expected layout, with `auto/` containing build automation and `config/` holding the detailed configuration elements like package lists, hooks, and file overlays.
-Each subdirectory serves a specific purpose in the live-build process:

-- `auto/`: Contains scripts that automate the build process
-- `config/`: Holds all configuration elements divided by purpose
-- `package-lists/`: Defines what packages are installed
-- `hooks/`: Scripts that run at different build stages
-- `includes.chroot/`: Files to include in the final system
-- `apt/`: APT sources and preferences configuration

-**Note**: While build artifacts (ISOs, caches, etc.) are excluded via .gitignore, the configuration within build/ is essential and version controlled.
-This ensures build reproducibility while keeping the repository size manageable.

 ## Containerized Build Environment